peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-The resulting 4x4 matrix.
+The resulting 4 &times; 4 matrix.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat4oblique'></a>
 ### (static) H3DU.MathUtil.mat4oblique(alpha, phi)

-Returns a 4x4 view matrix representing an oblique projection, when used in conjunction with an orthographic projection.
+Returns a 4 &times; 4 view matrix representing an oblique projection, when used in conjunction with an orthographic projection.

 This method works the same way in right-handed and left-handed